This study is complete. A report summarizing the results from this study has been submitted to the Ontario Ministry of Labour.

 In progress.
 This project is to investigate the relationship between occupation, industry, and prostate cancer risk in Canadian workers.

 This study aims to create a research platform to estimate the risk of lung cancer and chronic respiratory disease among Ontario miners.

+In progress.
 The goal of this study is to characterize worker exposure to a variety of occupational hazards in the nail salon environment, including chemicals, ergonomics and stress.